Cloudxtreme/axe-1/doc/report.md

 =======

-We have tested the operational and axiomatic semantics of each model for equivalance on hundreds of thousands of small randomly-generated traces.
-Each such trace consists of seven instructions running on two threads.
+We have tested the operational and axiomatic semantics of each model for equivalance on millions of small randomly-generated traces.
+Each such trace consists of ten instructions running on three threads.
 The small trace size is unfortunatly necessary due to the poor performance of the operational semantics.
 Nevertheless, this gives us some confidence that our models are indeed defining what we intend them to define.

 We have constructed an HDL-level test bench that randomly generates sequences of memory instructions that are applied to the BERI memory